 Balance AdvanceBio SEC Column

-5. Adjusted flow rate to 0.5 mL/min and install chromatographic column, balance for 30-60 min until baseline is stable.
+5. Adjusted flow rate to 0.5 mL/min and install chromatographic column, balance for 30-60 min until the baseline is stable.

 Preparing Sample